xfiddyx/react-task/README.md

 };
 ```

-1) Consider the code below where we have our App functional component and a Sum functional component.
+1) Consider the code above where we have our App functional component and a Sum functional component.
 What relationship would you say the App is to the Sum?

 2) In the App we're passing different information into the Sum component.
 Why have we had to use {} brackets to send the numbers down - `num1={5}` for example?